 A qualifying petition should be submitted in writing to the dean of the faculty and vice president for academic affairs and be received on a day that classes are in session.
-The petitioner can check with that office to request the status of the petition.
+The petitioner can check with that office to request the status of the petition at the end of a semester.

 The first step would be to submit the petition to the Committee on Named Facilities and Commemoratives, chaired by the dean of the faculty.
-The committee, with the support of the college archivist and other campus resources deemed necessary, should determine within 60 days of receipt whether the petition, on its face, is complete as described in this policy, including that it states a case clearly and completely.
+The committee, with the support of campus resources deemed necessary, should determine within 60 days of receipt whether the petition, on its face, is complete as described in this policy, including that it states a case clearly and completely.